tumblr/policy/privacy-policy.md

   "Normally, when you visit ThinkUp we receive your IP address, which we'll use to improve ThinkUp."

-    Under certain circumstances, such as when you log into the Services or load a web page from the Services, we may collect and store your Internet Protocol Address ("IP Address").
+    When you log into the Services or load a web page from the Services, we will collect and store your Internet Protocol Address ("IP Address").
 We generally use IP Address information to fight spam, malware, and identity theft; we also may use it, in the future, to personalize the Services for you.
 IP Address information is also used by us to generate aggregate, non-identifying, information about use of the Services.

   Location Information:

-  "If we receive your location information, we'll only use it to provide better ThinkUp services to you."
+  "If we receive your location information, we'll use it to provide better ThinkUp services to you."

     In some cases we collect and store information about where you are located, such as by converting your IP Address into a rough geolocation, or by using location data stored in photos or in social media messages.
 We may use location information to improve and personalize the Services for you.

-  Information Related to Your Mobile Device:

-  "Any information we collect about your mobile devices will be used only to make ThinkUp work better."

-    We may collect and store information related to your mobile device, such as your phone number.
-You will have a choice as to whether we collect and store this information.
-We may use this information to improve the Services, such as by delivering notifications to your device if permitted.

   Information Collected Using Cookies: